deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/output_formatter_schema.md

 - **RequestOutput**: This is the main class that encapsulates the output of a request.
 - **TextGenerationOutput**: This subclass of RequestOutput is specific to text generation tasks.
 Right now this is the only task supported for custom output formatter.
 Each text generation task can generate multiple sequences.
   - best_sequence_index: index of the best sequence with the highest log probabilities.
 Please use this, when you are trying to look up the output sequence.
+  - map[int, Sequence] - represents sequence_index and it's respective sequence.
   - Note that, right now, only one sequence will be generated.
 In the future release, multiple sequences generation will be supported.
 - **Sequence** : Represents a sequence of generated tokens and it's details
   - has_next_token() and get_next_token() methods function like an iterator.
 In iterative generation, each step produces a single token.
-  - get_next_token() advances the iterator to the next token and returns a Token instance along with details indicating whether it is the first token (first_token) and whether it is the last token (last_token).
+  - get_next_token() advances the iterator to the next token and returns a Token instance along with details indicating whether it is the first token (is_first_token) and whether it is the last token (is_last_token).

+### How will your custom output_formatter called?
+It's crucial to understand how your custom output formatter will be called before implementing it.
+- Your output formatter will be invoked at each generation step for each request individually.
+- Upon receiving the requests, DJLServing batches them together, performs preprocessing, and starts the inference process.
+- Inference may involve multiple token generations based on the max_new_tokens parameter.
+At each generation step, your custom formatter will be called for each request individually.

 ## Example
 Here is an example of a custom output formatter: